stvliu/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 This guide will help you to get familiar with MQTT Connector configuration for GridLinks IoT Gateway.
 Use [general configuration](/docs/iot-gateway/configuration/) to enable this Connector.
 The purpose of this Connector is to connect to external MQTT broker and subscribe to data feed from devices.
-Connector is also able to push data to MQTT brokers based on the updates/commands from ThingsBoard.
+Connector is also able to push data to MQTT brokers based on the updates/commands from GridLinks.

-This Connector is useful when you have local MQTT broker in your facility or corporate network and you would like to push data from this broker to ThingsBoard.
+This Connector is useful when you have local MQTT broker in your facility or corporate network and you would like to push data from this broker to GridLinks.

 We will describe connector configuration file below.